-This workshop offers an introduction to principles of fundraising.
-We will discuss how the development process can be applied to local history organizations.
-Then, we will explore how to build the case for support using your organization’s story to attract more members, compete for grants, create new partnerships or secure larger donations.
+Fundraising can be intimidating for many organizations, but it does not have to be.
+This workshop offers an introduction to the principles of fundraising.
+We will discuss the development cycle, and how it applies to local history organizations.
+We will also explore how to build a case for support using your organization’s story to attract new donors, retain current donors and secure larger donations.
 A Heritage Support Grants workshop.
 Addresses AASLH StEPs Standards MGMT 1 and 2.
 LEU credits available.

 Watch these free recorded webinars that provide an overview of the grant process.

 Note: To access the recording, you will be asked to enter your first and last name, as well as your email address.